-British female directors have produced wonderfully diverse and dynamic cinema since 1990, their combined talents responsible for some of the UK’s finest films including Lynne Ramsay’s Ratcatcher, Andrea Arnold’s Fish Tank, and Clio Barnard’s The Selfish Giant.
+British female directors have produced wonderfully diverse and dynamic cinema over the last few decades, their talents responsible for some of the UK’s finest films including Lynne Ramsay’s Ratcatcher, Andrea Arnold’s Fish Tank, and Clio Barnard’s The Selfish Giant.

 In our look at the best British female directors since 1990, we check out the contribution to cinema of some of the UK’s finest contemporary filmmakers.
 As the examples here showcase, some of Britain’s most enduring, unique and powerful films have been made by women, including both mainstream commercial successes and independent art house releases.

 Credit to director Phyllida Lloyd and screenwriter Abi Morgan for having the courage to bring this story to the screen in a way that is both interesting and moving.
 Of course, it doesn’t entirely work.
 The focus on the “Iron Lady” doing battle in a man’s world is a fascinating, relevant and important part of this infamous figure’s life, but it somewhat belittles her political and social legacy – for better and for poorer – that is still felt today.

 Lloyd and Morgan favour two clear themes.
 The first is the impact of old age in conjunction with the debilitating influence of dementia.
 In present day, we see Thatcher requiring the help of others, impinged by forgetfulness yet gaining solace from the vision of her dead husband Denis who acts as the springboard to reminiscences of her youth and time in office.
 The second key theme is how a woman rose to the most powerful position in Great Britain despite the dominance of her snobbish male peers and their unhealthy distrust of women in power.